kaesluder/drama-llama-py/README.md

 5. Filter wizard
     - Drama Llama can suggest filters based on common patterns.

 This project is _not_ at all usable at this point.
-Currently it consists of a python back end (this repo) and a react front end.
+Currently it consists of a python back end (this repo) and a [react front end](https://github.com/kaesluder/drama-llama-react).
+The front end is tracked in its own repo.

 ### Packages